-No hedging counterparty or liquidity providers are contemplated for this transaction and therefore no continuity provisions are necessary in those respects.
+No liquidity providers are contemplated for this transaction and therefore no continuity provisions are necessary in this respect.

-As for the account bank, see the statement in "COMPLIANCE WITH STS REQUIREMENTS", §(s):
+As for the account bank, see the statement in "COMPLIANCE WITH EU STS REQUIREMENTS", §(s):

-<<[...] the Cash Allocation, Management and Payments Agreement contains provisions aimed at ensuring the replacement of the Account Bank, in case of its default, insolvency or other specified events>>.
+<<(...) the Cash Allocation, Management and Payments Agreement and the Intercreditor Agreement contain provisions aimed at ensuring the replacement of the Account Bank and the Hedging Counterparty, respectively, in case of its default, insolvency or other specified events (...)>>.